- Urgent Care

 How pricing works

-To request acute pharyngitis treatment and get a new prescription or refill on your prescription, join our monthly membership and get discounted visits.
+To request acute pharyngitis treatment and get a treatment plan for your sore throat, join our monthly membership and get discounted visits.

 Paying with insurance